Rescuers vow to take 'no risks' in evacuation of Thai cave boys - AFP

 "We want to evacuate all 13 people as soon as possible but I don't want to specify day and date," Thailand's junta leader Prayut Chan-O-Cha said later.

-In a heartening message to families waiting outside the cave, footage was released by the Thai Navy SEALS featuring 11 of the 12-strong team.
+In a heartening message to families waiting in outside the cave, footage was released by the Thai Navy SEAL featuring 11 of the 12-strong team.

 Each made a traditional Thai greeting gesture to the camera before introducing themselves by their nickname and saying "I'm in good health".